Leith Theatre: Construction

-Edinburgh International Festival
+Operation

+In 1941, Leith Theatre was badly damaged by bombing as part of the Second World War and remained closed until 1961.

 The theatre was first used by the Edinburgh International Festival in 1961 for a ceilidh, and from the following year it became the second music venue of the festival, after the Usher Hall.

 Between 1962 and the end of the 1970s a long series of musicians performed in the theatre including groups like the Amadeus Quartet, Borodin Quartet, the English Chamber Orchestra, and Schola Cantorum Basiliensis, and singers Janet Baker, Teresa Berganza, Dietrich Fischer-Dieskau, Jessye Norman, Peter Pears, Hermann Prey, Irmgard Seefried, and Galina Vishnevskaya.
 Instrumentalists included Larry Adler, Daniel Barenboim, Alfred Brendel, Benjamin Britten, Julian Bream, Rudolf Firkušný, Annie Fischer, Pierre Fournier, Szymon Goldberg, Leonid Kogan, Radu Lupu, Nikita Magaloff, Jacqueline du Pré, Mstislav Rostropovich, and Rosalyn Tureck.

-Other performances
+The Leith Town Hall hosted the weightlifting events at the 1970 British Commonwealth Games.

-The stage was also used by director Yuri Lyubimov.
+The stage was used by director Yuri Lyubimov.

 Over the years the theatre hosted a wide variety of pop artists and bands, including Mott the Hoople, Thin Lizzy and AC/DC.

+Closure

+In the 1980s, usage of Leith Theatre was reduced as a cost saving measure.
+It was used sporadically throughout the mid-1980s before being closed in 1988.

+The smaller Thomas Morton Hall portion of the complex remained in use, for receptions and parties.